inverno-io/inverno-mods/inverno-http-server/README.md

 ### Inbound

-In a WebSocket exchange, the `Inbound` exposes the stream of frames sent by the client to the server.
+In a WebSocket exchange, the `Inbound` exposes the stream of frames received by the server from the client.
 It allows to consume WebSocket frames (text or binary) or messages (text or binary).

 The following handler simply logs incoming frames: